jharris1993/micropython-gigglebot/docs/source/quickstart.rst

 Each new release comes with the following artifacts:

-* A customized BBC micro:bit firmware that includes all the above modules in it.
+* A customized BBC micro:bit firmware that includes all the above modules in it - and we are calling it the GiggleBot firmware.
 * The minified modules.
 These modules were minified to take less space on the BBC micro:bit.
 * The pre-compiled modules (bytecodes) that no longer need to be compiled when they get imported on the BBC micro:bit.
 * And the modules in their natural state.